Generating Electrical Current

 When a wire made of conducting material cuts through a magnetic field, an electrical current is created in the wire.

-Must be part of circuit
+Wire must be part of circuit

 Note that the wire must be part of an electrical circuit.
 Otherwise the electrons have no place to go.
 In other words, there is no electrical current produced with a wire with open ends.
 But if the ends are attached to a light bulb, to an electrical meter or even to each other, the circuit is complete and electrical current is created.